 E-commerce: very important in food supplements sales

-In 2020, China’s cross-border consumer users will exceed 200 million, and online cross-border consumption has gradually become a routine for Chinese people.
+Online shopping has gradually become a routine for Chinese people.
 35.3% of China’s retail sales occur online and China represents more than half of the world’s e-commerce.
 Being present on Chinese online marketplaces is especially crucial for dietary supplements, as most of them are bought online and the numbers will only grow in the upcoming years.

 Among all the cross-border e-commerce platforms, Tmall Global has been ranked first for four consecutive years and is the most trusted by consumers.
 More and more consumers choose Tmall Global to buy health products.